-Note – I did pull out a few leaves that were brown.
-Do not make this cilantro lime sauce with cilantro that is wet or slimy.
+Note – Do not make this cilantro lime sauce with cilantro that is wet or slimy.
 That means it has gone bad and you can’t salvage it.
 You don’t want to risk getting sick by trying to save a few bucks.

 How Do You Make Quinoa Taste Good?

 I see people ask this question all the time in vegan Facebook groups and it always confuses me!
 Quinoa is so delicious and so versatile.
 How can you not like it or think it tastes bad?
 The only answers that I could come up with are:

 - Maybe you aren’t rinsing the quinoa before you cook it so it tastes bitter.*

 - You don’t like plain quinoa and you just want more flavor!